Extension of a Diophantine triple with the property $D(4)$: Proof of Theorem

-As in \cite{fm} we use an idea of Okazaki from \cite{okazaki} to find a lower bound on $m_2-m_1$ in the terms of $m_0$.
+As in \cite{fm}, we borrow an idea of Okazaki from \cite{okazaki} in order to find a lower bound on $m_2-m_1$ in the terms of $m_0$.
 We omit the proof since it is analogous to \cite[Lemma 7.1]{fm}. \begin{lemma} Assume that $v_{m_0}$ is positive.
 Then

 where

 In particular, if $m_0>0$ and $n_0>0$ then

 \end{lemma}